 Tuition Fee Loan for undergraduate study – 2021/22

 Tuition fee loans are available for UK students.

 - Available to cover the full cost of your tuition

 - You don’t have to pay for your course up front yourself

-Student Maintenance Loans are available for UK and eligible EU students to help with living costs such as accommodation, food, clothes, travel and course expenses.
+Student Maintenance Loans are available from Student Finance England for UK students to help with living costs such as accommodation, food, clothes, travel and course expenses.
 The amount students receive is dependent on household income and any maintenance grant received.

 - A loan of up to £9,203 may be available if you live away from home.